anoma/namada/tech-specs/src/explore/design/pos.md

 ## Epoch

-An epoch is a range of blocks, whose length is set by the `epoch_duration` [parameter](#system-parameters).
-Epochs are identified by consecutive integers starting at 0.
+An epoch is a range of blocks or time that is defined by the base ledger and made available to the PoS system.
+This document assumes that epochs are identified by consecutive integers starting at 0.
 All the data relevant to PoS are [associated with epochs](#epoched-data).

-An epoch starts at the beginning of block height `n` and end at the end of block height `n + epoch_duration - 1`.
-Then the following epoch starts at the beginning of block height `epoch_duration`, etc.

 ### Epoched data